-Realizing that not all clients have the immediate resources available for alternative energy sources, we have created specific sustainable design criteria for achieving “net zero ready” building performance, with the ability to add renewable energy in the future.
-Sherman Carter Barnhart currently has eight net zero ready buildings in operation which include five of Kentucky’s most energy efficient schools in operation: Jody Richards Elementary (20 EUI), Center For Innovation (20.7 EUI), Bristow Elementary (23.6 EUI), Flaherty Primary (21.7 EUI), Ezra Sparrow Early Childhood Center (22 EUI), Hardin County Early College & Career Center (23 EUI) and South Warren Middle/High School (24 EUI).
+Realizing that not all clients have the immediate resources available for alternative energy sources, we have created specific sustainable design criteria for achieving “zero energy nearly” building performance, with the ability to add renewable energy in the future.
+Sherman Carter Barnhart currently has eight zero energy nearly buildings in operation which include Kentucky’s most energy efficient schools in operation.: Jody Richards Elementary (20 EUI), Center For Innovation (20.7 EUI), Bristow Elementary (23.6 EUI), Flaherty Primary (21.7 EUI), Ezra Sparrow Early Childhood Center (22 EUI), Hardin County Early College & Career Center (23 EUI) and South Warren Middle/High School (24 EUI).
 The firm currently has 5 buildings in design or under construction that are designed to achieve net zero ready status by operating at 25 EUI’s or less.
 These include: Taylorsville Elementary (Spencer Co.), Cecilia Valley Elementary (Hardin Co.), Irvington Elementary (Breckinridge Co.), Hardinsburg Elementary (Breckinridge Co.), and Jennings Creek Elementary (Warren Co.).

 As members of the U.S. Green Building Council, we have 17 LEED® Accredited Professionals on staff, including architects, landscape architects, civil engineers, interior designers, and construction administrators.
 The LEED® principles of environmental stewardship align with Sherman Carter Barnhart’s high performance building philosophy.
 The firm has designed projects to earn LEED®, Gold and Silver levels as well as LEED® for Homes and LEED® New Development.
 Firm wide, projects include, K-12 facilities, residence halls, postsecondary academic buildings, judicial centers, office buildings, and multi-family developments.
 Whether or not our clients choose to pursue LEED certification, each of our project teams include LEED Associated Professionals that are knowledgeable about, and work with every client to determine, the best strategies for achieving a successful, sustainable project.